 It’s almost time for the annual tradition of making all the desserts that you can make for one day!
 Today, I present to you almost homemade monkey bread.
 This is my first time making it, and eating it, and I can tell you right now that it won’t be the last time.
-This ooey, gooey, sticky, sweet dessert takes less than an hour start to finish, and everyone will love being able to pick away after indulging on rich turkey and dressing.
+This ooey, gooey, sticky, sweet dessert takes less than an hour from start to finish, and everyone will love being able to pick it away after indulging on rich turkey and dressing.

 I mean, look at that.
 Isn’t it gorgeous?
 Just so wonderfully golden brown and the perfect match of buttery dough and caramel and nuts.
 And trust me, it’s super simple to make.
 All you need are 2 cans of Pillsbury Grands Biscuits (skip the original and pick up the buttery – trust me on this.) which I picked up from my local grocery store, which is less than a mile from my house, so I can always make a quick run if necessary, sugar, cinnamon, butter, brown sugar, and nuts if you like them.
-I started with taking the biscuits out of the tubes and quartering them.
-Next, I dropped the cubes of dough into a cinnamon sugar mix and then dropped them into a bundt pan, that I previously buttered.
-I then topped the dough with pecans (my choice) and homemade caramel sauce, and popped it into a preheated oven (350 degrees) for 35 minutes and out came perfection.
+I started by taking the biscuits out of the tubes and quartering them.
+Next, I dropped the cubes of dough into a cinnamon-sugar mix and then dropped them into a bundt pan, that I previously buttered.
+I then topped the dough with pecans (my choice) and homemade caramel sauce, and popped it into a preheated oven (350 degrees) for 35 minutes, and out came perfection.
 I have such an affinity for Turtle candies that I am thinking that I may end up drizzling chocolate across the top for the one that I make for Thanksgiving.

 This is how it looked before placing it in the oven, and you’re going to want to have a cookie sheet underneath the bundt pan just in case you have any caramel drips.
 I can tell you that I had very high expectations for this dessert.
 Mostly because Lil Miss would let me know right away if she didn’t think that the dish was up to her very strict standards.
 It passed.
 With flying colors.
 You’ll see why in photos later.